 This scholarship is of the value of £75, and consists of a free ticket to the Clinical teaching in the Leeds General Infirmary.
-The holder is required to enter as a student for the whole medical curriculum at the University in the session following the date of examination.

 The scholarship is awarded, after a report from the Examiners, on the results of the Second M.B.
 Examination of the University of Leeds.